- All Topics

 It is a common misconception that new oil is clean.
 In fact, when tested straight from an unopened drum, most new oils have particle counts that, in some cases, can be 32 times dirtier than what you would prefer to have in your equipment.

 Every machine "breathes," so proper precautions must be taken to ensure that clean, dry air is entering the system.
 Otherwise, particles will build to uncontrollable levels over time.

 Some particles measured during a particle count may not be strictly contamination from outside sources, but rather the effect of contamination in the form of wear debris.

 Even brand-new equipment must be inspected for cleanliness.
 Often new components are not flushed or cleaned after assembly.
 This can lead to high particle counts after installation.

 Systems with built-in filtration may run dirty because of operational conditions or a flaw in the design.
 In this case, all the particles that you assume are being caught by the filtration system are being sent throughout the internal components.

 While this is by no means a complete list of potential causes of high particle counts, it does represent some of the most common.
 The best practice is to determine how the particles are entering or being generated by the system.

-It has been proven that exclusion of particles is 10 times more cost-effective than removal.
-Therefore, exclusion should be the first priority, and then a focus can be placed on removal.
+It has been proven that the exclusion of particles is 10 times more cost-effective than removal.
+Therefore, exclusion should be the priority, and then a focus can be placed on removal.

 Keep in mind that new oil particle counts vary widely, and many factors contribute to high particle counts.
-The simple truth is that new oil should be assumed to be dirty, and it must be cleaned before being used.
+The simple truth is that you should assume your new oil is dirty, and it must be cleaned before being used.